kitttn/temptest/Debugging.md

 ```
 JLinkGDBServer  -device STM32F417IG -select usb=$JLINK_SN -port $JLINK_PORT
 ```
 2. Open a second terminal window and start GDB: `arm-none-eabi-gdb`
-3.Connect to the gdbserver:  `target remote localhost:$JLINK_PORT`
+3. Connect to the gdbserver: `target remote localhost:$JLINK_PORT`
 4. Reset the target: `monitor reset`
 5. Specify the ELF file: `file <path-to-image-elf-file>`
 6. Load the ELF file (and write to internal flash): `load`
-7. Set initial breakpoints if needed
+7. Set initial breakpoints if needed.
 8. Release the processor from reset: `continue`

 If you rebuild the image, you can reload the new image from the same GDB session by typing control-C, then: